-This section has four (4) questions that would provide information on length of time without job and the type of job held in the last employment for persons 15 years or older who are not presently working, but have worked before.
+This section has four (4) questions that would provide information on length of time without a job and the type of job held in the last employment for persons 15 years or older who are not presently working, but have worked before.
+Previous jobs held in the last employment should be within the Cayman Islands.